-Also known as the Seaside Rail Trail and the Grace Trail, this 1.2-mile all-access trail extends from Nelson Memorial Park to the Cordage Park commercial area.
+Also known as the Seaside Rail Trail and the Grace Trail, this 1.2-mile all-access trail connects Nelson Memorial Park to the Cordage Park commercial area.
 Extending along the shoreline, it offers spectacular views of a salt marsh and the ocean, as well as Plymouth Beach and Duxbury Bay.
 It consists alternately of pavement, concrete, and crushed stone.
+Stroller-friendly.

 Beginning in 1845, a branch the Old Colony Railroad extended 36.8 miles from Boston to Plymouth, passing through Quincy, Braintree, Weymouth, Abington, Whitman, Hanson, Halifax, and Kingston.
 Much of this route is now the MBTA Commuter Rail.
 A portion of the final section, from Cordage Park in North Plymouth to Nelson Park — just north of Plymouth’s harbor and downtown, was converted to rail trail in the 2010s, funded partially by the Community Preservation Act.